saikiran2001-v2/linux-Slim7x-Patches/README.md

 # USB-C DisplayPort Hotplug Fix

-This branch contains a patch to fix USB-C DisplayPort hotplug functionality on the Lenovo Yoga Slim 7x.
+This branch contains a patch to fix USB-C DisplayPort Wedge kernel panic on the Lenovo Yoga Slim 7x.

 ## Description
-Fixes crashes or failures when hotplugging an external monitor via USB-C after long suspend.
+Fixes kernel crash when hotplugging an external monitor via USB-C after long suspend.

 ## Exact issue
 1. Suspend the device for more than 10 minutes while an external monitor is connected.